-- (9) For the purposes of this paragraph and paragraph 4(2)(b) proceedings are concluded - - (a) when a forfeiture order has been made in those proceedings and effect has been given to it in respect of all the money or other property to which it applies; or - (b) when (disregarding any power of a court to grant leave to appeal out of time) there is no further possibility of a forfeiture order being made in the proceedings. - (10) In this paragraph "criminal investigation" means an investigation which police officers or other persons have a duty to conduct with a view to it being ascertained whether a person should be charged with an offence. - 4.
-(1) A restraint order - - (a) may be made only on an application by or on behalf of Her Majesty's Procureur; - (b) may be made on an ex parte application; and - (c) shall provide for notice to be given to persons affected by the order. - (2) A restraint order made under paragraph 3(3) -
+- (9) For the purposes of this paragraph and paragraph 4(2)(b) proceedings are concluded - (a) when a forfeiture order has been made in those proceedings and effect has been given to it in respect of all the money or other property to which it applies, or - (b) when (disregarding any power of a court to grant leave to appeal out of time) there is no further possibility of a forfeiture order being made in the proceedings. - (10) In this paragraph "criminal investigation" means an investigation which police officers or other persons have a duty to conduct with a view to it being ascertained whether a person should be charged with an offence. - 4.
+(1) A restraint order - (a) may be made only on an application by or on behalf of Her Majesty's Procureur, - (b) may be made on an ex parte application, and - (c) shall provide for notice to be given to persons affected by the order. - (2) A restraint order made under paragraph 3(3) -

-- (a) may be discharged or varied in relation to any property; and - (b) shall be discharged when proceedings for the offence are concluded. - (3) A restraint order made under paragraph 3(4) may be discharged if all proceedings in respect of any offence have been concluded. - (4) An application for the discharge or variation of a restraint order may be made by any person affected by it. - (5) In exceptional circumstances or in an emergency, a restraint order may be made (without prejudice to the powers in that behalf of the Royal Court) - - (a) in relation to property in Alderney, securities of the States of Alderney, securities of an Alderney company, other securities registered in a register kept in Alderney, units of a collective investment scheme in connection with which registration is carried on in Alderney or a vessel registered in a register maintained in Alderney, by the Chairman of the Court of Alderney or, if he is absent or unable to act, by any Jurat of the Court of Alderney; - (b) in relation to property in Sark, securities of the Chief Pleas of Sark, other securities registered in a register kept in Sark, units of a collective investment scheme in connection with which registration is carried on in Sark or a vessel registered in a register maintained in Sark, by the Seneschal of Sark or, if he is absent or unable to act, by his Deputy;

-on an ex parte application otherwise than in open court by Her Majesty's Procureur or by any person authorised by him in that behalf; and references in paragraphs 3 and 5 to the Royal Court shall include references to the said Chairman, Jurat, Seneschal or Deputy Seneschal (as the case may be).
+- (a) may be discharged or varied in relation to any property, and - (b) shall be discharged when proceedings for the offence are concluded. - (3) A restraint order made under paragraph 3(4) may be discharged if all proceedings in respect of any offence have been concluded. - (4) An application for the discharge or variation of a restraint order may be made by any person affected by it. - (5) In exceptional circumstances or in an emergency, a restraint order may be made (without prejudice to the powers in that behalf of the Royal Court) - (a) in relation to property in Alderney, securities of the States of Alderney, securities of an Alderney company, other securities registered in a register kept in Alderney, units of a collective investment scheme in connection with which registration is carried on in Alderney or a vessel registered in a register maintained in Alderney, by the Chairman of the Court of Alderney or, if he is absent or unable to act, by any Jurat of the Court of Alderney, - (b) in relation to property in Sark, securities of the Chief Pleas of Sark, other securities registered in a register kept in Sark, units of a collective investment scheme in connection with which registration is carried on in on an ex parte application otherwise than in open court by Her Majesty's Procureur or by any person authorised by him in that behalf; and references in paragraphs 3 and 5 to the Royal Court shall include references to the said Chairman, Jurat, Seneschal or Deputy Seneschal (as the case may be).